Mysterious rise in ozone-damaging chemical

 And so successful has Montreal been that scientists have spoken of a recovery being under way.

 But there a growing scientific doubts about the progress of healing in the ozone hole.
-Reports last year indicated that production of new chlorine containing chemicals could cause significant delay.
+Reports last year indicated that production of new chlorine-containing chemicals could cause significant delay.

 The new study published on Wednesday shows that, as expected, the rate of decline of concentrations of CFC-11 observed was constant between 2002 and 2012.
 However, since 2012, this decline has slowed by around 50%.